tanepiper/node-bitly/README.md

 ## Usage

 This library uses the API provided by bitly and requires an OAuth token to use.
-To get your access token, visit https://bitly.com/a/oauth_apps (under Generic Access Token)
+To get your access token, visit [OAuth Apps](https://bitly.com/a/oauth_apps) (under Generic Access Token)

-See http://dev.bitly.com/ for format of returned objects from the API
+See [http://dev.bitly.com](http://dev.bitly.com/) for format of returned objects from the API

 To see the available libary APIs, you can view the [API Documentation](docs/api.md)